HebaAliNassif/Search_Engine_Project/README.md

 # Search_Engine_Project

+A simple Crawler-based search engine that demonstrates the main features of a search engine (web crawling, indexing) and the interaction between them.

 **Running the indexer and crawler**
 - fill in the seeds.txt file with the desired initial links
 - run the Main.java (SearchEngine/src/Engine/Main.java) to start the process